Moataz444/BMI_APP/README.md

 # bmi_app

-A new Flutter project.
+A Flutter project that calculates the BMI of a person.

-## Getting Started
+showing an indicator for BMI zones using syncfusion-flutter-gauges.

-This project is a starting point for a Flutter application.
+The theme changes according to gender